lawsocsg/lawsoc-clinic-manual/docs/property.md

 limit before you pay the upfront deposit for the House or Flat.
 You can utilise your CPF savings to help you pay for:

 -   The purchase price.
+-

--  The stamp duty, legal fees, incidental legal expenses and other related costs incurred in connection with the purchase of the House or Flat.
+    The stamp duty, legal fees, incidental legal expenses and other

+    :   related costs incurred in connection with the purchase of the House or Flat.

+-

--  Monthly instalments for repayment of the loan.
-However, please note that there could be a mortgagee’s restriction on the use of your CPF savings towards servicing your housing loan [128]_ or other issues that should be taken into account.
+    Monthly instalments for repayment of the loan.
+However, please note

+    :   that there could be a mortgagee’s restriction on the use of your CPF savings towards servicing your housing loan[^15] or other issues that should be taken into account.

 It is advisable to seek the assistance of a lawyer in order to check the possible use of your CPF savings when buying a House or Flat.

-**6. Your marital status**\  [129]_
+**6. Your marital status**[^16]

 **Buying a HDB with your fiancé(e)**